 3. End-User Solutions Give Employees Access to Apps and Data

-More of a near-term concern than backend infrastructure, end-user solutions can play a pivotal role in powering current data-centered initiatives and giving organizations the ability to test out new applications.
+More of a near-term concern than backend retail IT infrastructure, end-user solutions can play a pivotal role in powering current data-centered initiatives and giving organizations the ability to test out new applications.
 These solutions include mobile point-of-sale (mPOS) devices, barcode scanners, smartphones and tablets.
 Retailers can use these devices to put both product and customer information at the fingertips of floor associates, which increases their value to shoppers and mitigates an existing pain point.

 According to Salesforce Research, half of millennials believe they typically know more about a store than store associates do, and 43 percent believe robots could effectively replace store associates.
 These are worrying numbers in an industry where customer service is rapidly becoming a key competitive differentiator.
 Mobile apps that instill employees with more information can help.
 Retailers should also ensure their corporate staff have the collaboration and communication tools they need to be effective, including up-to-date desktops, voice/phone solutions and videoconferencing tools.